spryker/spryker-docs/docs/scos/dev/back-end-development/client/use-and-configure-redis-as-a-key-value-storage.md

 ---
-title: Using and configuring Redis as a key-value storage
+title: Use and configure Redis as a key-value storage
 description: This document describes how Redis is used within Spryker; the current functionality can be extended according to your needs.
 last_updated: Jun 16, 2021
 template: howto-guide-template